SerhiiCho/englitopia/README.md

 ### About

-This is my first website.
-Here I've build everything with procedural PHP7, and Red Bean Php that is pretty awesome ORM.
-The code is pretty ugly, but common, your first app was probably ugly too. ))
+This is my first website that I wrote just to practice PHP7.
+Here I'm using RedBean that is pretty awesome PHP ORM.
+The code is pretty ugly, there are some mistakes and not secure forms.
+But everything work well.

 ### How to start